 If you’ve ever been to the American Museum of Natural History in New York City, then you’ve probably seen the gargantuan statue of Theodore Roosevelt on horseback with a Native American man and African man by his side, that stands guard out front.
+This comes as 2020 news when “cancel culture” has become the new popular fad on such social media apps as; Twitter, Instagram, etc.

 The American Museum of Natural History recently stated that they will be taking down the statue of President Theodore Roosevelt following many years of objections to the theme it depicts.